scholarslab/CodeLab/Week06/primitives.md

 ### Variables
-A variable is simply a way to store data in Python.
+A variable is simply a way to put a label on a piece of data in Python.
 You assign a value to a variable using the `=` sumbol.

 ```python
 var = 'Hello world'